ppamidimarri/gpshud/README.md

 This project creates a Head-Up Display in a car using data from a GPS receiver.
 It displays the current heading and speed and time based on GPS data.
 It is intended for use in cars that do not have an OBD2 port, like the Tesla Model 3.

+Features:
+* Shows blank screen when there is no GPS fix, so no incorrect information is displayed
+* Adjusts time from the GPS signal, so does not need a real-time clock on the Pi
+* Displays current heading, speed, speed unit, time and date

 ## Hardware
 * [Raspberry Pi 3B+](https://smile.amazon.com/gp/product/B07BDR5PDW/)
 * Sunlight-readable display, e.g. [Newhaven Display NHD-7.0-HDMI-N-RSXN-CTU](http://www.newhavendisplay.com/nhd70hdminrsxnctu-p-9552.html)